-In addition to the intention to treat analysis, subgroup analysis will be conducted based on prior fluency level of EAL pupils and for EAL pupils who receive teaching from History and Science teachers trained in the CPD (ie the effect of double dose).
-Although the trial is not powered for subgroup analysis based on EAL FSM pupils the feasibility of conducting such an analysis will be explored during the pilot phase of the study.
+In addition to the intention to treat analysis, subgroup analysis will be conducted based on prior fluency level of EAL pupils and for EAL pupils who receive teaching from Science and History teachers trained in the CPD (ie. the effect of double dose).